Highly pathogenic avian influenza

-Highly pathogenic avian influenza (HPAI), sometimes called bird flu, is a viral infection that mainly affects birds, although it can 'spill over' to mammals.
-There are different types of HPAI viruses and they do not spread easily from animals to humans, or between humans.
-HPAI is generally only found in people who have had a lot of close contact with infected birds or other infected animals.
+Avian influenza, sometimes called bird flu, is a viral infection that mainly affects birds, although it can 'spill over' to mammals.
+There are different types of avian influenza viruses and they do not spread easily from animals to people, or from person to person.
+Avian influenza generally only spreads to people who have had a lot of close unprotected contact with infected birds or other infected animals.
+There has never been a human case of avian influenza reported in Aotearoa New Zealand, but with cases of the virus increasing overseas, Aotearoa needs to be prepared for the future.

 Avian influenza is very rare in people